nlenno1/moviewiki-ms3/README.md

 ### Business Goals
 - Provide a service that Users could pay to use additional functionality in,
-- Build a platform that can facillitate productive and relevant adverts or sponsored links to secondary sites (eg. Streaming services or Cinemas)
+- Build a platform that can facilitate productive and relevant adverts or sponsored links to secondary sites (eg. Streaming services or Cinemas)

 ### User Demographic
 - All ages and backgrounds for viewing Movie information